-The public may be excluded from meetings whenever it is likely in view of the nature of the business to be transacted or the nature of the proceedings that exempt information would be disclosed.
+10.3.1 The public may be excluded from meetings whenever it is likely in view of the nature of the business to be transacted or the nature of the proceedings that exempt information would be disclosed.

-Where the meeting will determine any person's civil rights or obligations, or adversely affect their possessions, Article 6 of the Human Rights Act 1998 establishes a presumption that the meeting will be held in public unless a private hearing is necessary for one of the reasons specified in Article 6.
+10.3.2 Where the meeting will determine any person's civil rights or obligations, or adversely affect their possessions, Article 6 of the Human Rights Act 1998 establishes a presumption that the meeting will be held in public unless a private hearing is necessary for one of the reasons specified in Article 6.

-10.4.
-Meaning of Exempt Information
+10.4 Meaning of Exempt Information

-Exempt Information means information falling within any of the following 10 categories (subject in each case to the Public Interest Test (below) and the Planning Restriction (below) and, in the case of Categories 3, 8, 9 and 10 to the additional conditions specified in the table:-
+10.4.1 Exempt Information means information falling within any of the following 10 categories (subject in each case to the Public Interest Test (below) and the Planning Restriction (below) and, in the case of Categories 3, 8, 9 and 10 to the additional conditions specified in the table:

-Category Additional Conditions 1 Information relating to any individual 2 Information which is likely to reveal the identity of an individual 3 Information relating to the financial or business affairs of any particular person (including the local authority holding that information) Information is not exempt, if it is required to be registered under: (a) the Companies Act 1985 (b) the Friendly Societies Act 1974 (c) the Friendly Societies Act 1992 (d) the Industrial and Provident Societies Acts 1965 to 1978 (e) the Building Societies Act 1986, (f)the Charities Act 1993 4 Information relating to any consultations or negotiations, in connection with any labour relations matter arising between the Authority
+Category Additional Conditions 1 Information relating to any individual 2 Information which is likely to reveal the identity of an individual 3 Information relating to the financial or business affairs of any particular person (including the local authority holding that information) Information is not exempt if it is required to be registered under: a.
+The Companies Act 1985 b.
+The Friendly Societies Act 1974 c.
+The Friendly Societies Act 1992 d.
+The Industrial and Provident Societies Acts 1965 to 1978 e.
+The Building Societies Act 1986 f.
+The Charities Act 1993 4 Information relating to any consultations or negotiations, in connection with any labour relations matter arising between the Authority or a Minister of the Crown and employee of, or office holders under, the Authority 5 Information in respect of which a claim to legal professional privilege could be maintained in legal proceedings 6 Information which reveals that the authority proposes - a.
+To give under any enactment a notice under or by virtue of which requirements are imposed on a person; or b.
+To make an order or direction under any enactment 7 Information relating to any action taken or to be taken in connection with the prevention, investigation or prosecution of crime 8 Information which is subject to any obligation of confidentiality Categories 8, 9 and 10 are exempt information only where a meeting

-Category Additional Conditions or a Minister of the Crown and employee of, or office holders under, the Authority 5 Information in respect of which a claim to legal professional privilege could be maintained in legal proceedings 6 Information which reveals that the authority proposes - (a) to give under any enactment a notice under or by virtue of which requirements are imposed on a person; or (b) to make an order or direction under any enactment 7 Information relating to any action taken or to be taken in connection with the prevention, investigation or prosecution of crime.
-8 Information which is subject to any obligation of confidentiality Categories 8, 9 and 10 are exempt 9 Information which relates in any way to matters concerning national security information only where a meeting of a Standards Committee is convened to consider a matter 10 The deliberations of a Standards Committee or of a Sub-Committee of a Standards Committee established under Part 3 of the Local Government Act 2000 in reaching any finding on a matter referred under the provisions of sections 60(2) or (3), 64(2), 70(2) or (5), or 71(2) of that Act. referred under the provisions of sections 60(2) or (3), 64(2), 70(4) or (5), or 71(2) of the Local Government Act 2000
+9 Information which relates in any way to of a Standards Committee matters concerning national security (established under Part 3 of the 10 The deliberations of a Standards Local Government Act 2000) is Committee or of a Sub-Committee of a convened to consider a matter Standards Committee established referred under the provisions of under the provisions of Part 3 of the sections 60(2) or (3), 64(2), 70(4) Local Government Act 2000 in reaching any finding on a matter referred under Government Act 2000 the provisions of Section 60(2) or (3), 64(2), 70(4) or (5) or 71(2) of that Act.

-Public Interest Test
+10.5 Public Interest Test

-Information in categories 1 to 7 in the table above is only exempt if the information is not prevented from being exempt under the condition to Category 3 or the Planning Restriction and so long as, in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information
+10.5.1 Information in categories 1 to 7 in the table above is only exempt if the information is not prevented from being exempt under the condition to Category 3 or the Planning Restriction and so long as, in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information.

-Planning restriction
+10.6 Planning restriction

-Information falling within categories 1 to 7 in the table above is not exempt information if it relates to proposed development for which the local planning authority may grant itself planning permission pursuant to regulation 3 of the Town and Country Planning (General) Regulations 1992."
+10.6.1 Information falling within categories 1 to 7 in the table above is not exempt information if it relates to proposed development for which the local planning authority may grant itself planning permission pursuant to regulation 3 of the Town and Country Planning (General) Regulations 1992."